10 Common Email Marketing Mistakes to Avoid

 Buying an email list

 The worst thing you can do to ruin your entire email marketing campaign is purchasing an email list.
-Strictly speaking, it’s illegal and worthless.
+In fact, buying an email list isn’t even legal in many countries!

 To begin with, 99 percent of email addresses on sale are fraudulent.
 Even if some of the contacts are genuine, those people are unfamiliar with you and have never opted in to receive emails from you.